-Item Description Trace Displays a column to the left of the function that displays TRACE settings Stop Displays a column to the left of the function that displays STOP settings Monitor Displays a column to the left of the function that displays [MONITOR settings Line Numbers Toggles the display of line numbers on/off.
-Function Line Numbers Toggles the display of line numbers on individual functions on/off.
-This option is only enabled when editing a Class, Namespace script or Interface.
-Tree View Toggles the display of the treeview in the left-hand pane.
-Compiler Errors If enabled, the Editor identifies which lines of code would not compile.
+Item Description Displays a column to the left of the function that Trace displays TRACE settings Displays a column to the left of the function that Stop displays STOP settings Displays a column to the left of the function that Monitor displays ☐MONITOR settings Line Numbers Toggles the display of line numbers on/off.
+Toggles the display of line numbers on individual Function Line functions on/off.
+This option is only enabled when Numbers editing a Class, Namespace script or Interface.
+Toggles the display of the treeview in the left-hand Tree View pane.
+If enabled, the Editor identifies which lines of code would not compile.
 These are identified by a red vertical line to the left.
-Hovering over the red bar gives you a pop-up telling you what the compiler didn't like about that line of the function.
-Outlining Turns outlining on and off.
-Expand All Outlines Expands all outlines.
-Collapse All Outlines Collapses all outlines Expand all Outlines below here Expands all outlines below the level of the current line.
+Hovering over the red bar Compiler Errors gives you a pop-up telling you what the compiler didn't like about that line of the function.
+Turns outlining on and off.
+Outlining Expand All Outlines Expands all outlines.
+Collapse All Collapses all outlines Outlines